 The fruit is about 3 cm long while the seed has a length of 7.5 mm.

-Nandyarvattam is native to the south and southeast Asia including India and parts of China where it has several uses in traditional medicines.
+Nandyarvattam is native to south and southeast Asia including India and parts of China where it has several uses in traditional medicines.
 The plant prefers moist, fertile soil with good availability of sunlight although it can grow under shade too.

 Cultivation is possible from seeds as well as stem cutting.